KseniaPanfilova/Git/README.md

 git push
 ```

-**9. Make Pull Request of the CheckList brunch into the Main brunch in the external repository**
+**9. Make Pull Request of the CheckList branch into the Main branch in the external repository**
 ```sh
 Pull request > Compare and pull request > Create pull request > Merge pull request > Confirm merge
 ```